Sins in any Software Development Project

 Excuses: "But Xing, people pushed broken code because"

-• "This person is new to git"
+- "This person is new to git"

 There are git clients with GUIs.
 If you don't know how to use git, the internet or your teammates are good resources to start with.
-Pushing code might be forgivable on the first 2 times, but not the 8th.
+Pushing code might be forgivable on the first 2 times, but not the 8th. - "Calm down about the syntax error Xing, I was about to commit a fix on the dev branch"

-Commits on the dev branch should not break under normal circumstances.
+branch should not break under normal circumstances.
 Missing semi-colons are not extraordinary circumstances.
 Always do a simple build before you push.
-No one will be happy if the code they freshly pulled is broken.
+No one will be happy if the code they freshly pulled is broken. - "I thought the conflict was solved"

 Git allows us to commit mid-conflict, but it is our responsibility to check that the conflict is solved.
-One way is to simply follow through the entire merge process, not that hard.
+One way is to simply follow through the entire merge process, not that hard. - "Hold on, isn't it git's fault for allowing us to push mid-conflict?"

 No, flexibility is in-fact one of git's biggest strength.
 I'm pretty Linus Torvalds intended for git users to be responsible for their code.
 Also once again, if you bothered to run a simple build before you push ️🤷♂️.
 Alternatively,